My attempts to hide my pregnancy for a few more weeks seemed futile as I walked past the mirror at six weeks.

 - Avoid gassy or bloat-inducing foods (for me, that meant avoiding dairy and greasy foods!)

 - Pull out the pregnancy pants! haha!
 If you don’t have any and you want some cute, new maternity clothes, definitely check out Stitch Fix.
 For $20, you get a carefully curated box of cute clothes, and they have maternity!
-The $20 can be applied to anything you buy from the box (but you aren’t obligated to get anything!)
+The $20 can be applied to anything you buy from the box (but you aren’t obligated to get anything!) (and for a limited time, if you go through this link, you get your styling fee waived – there’s no risk to trying it!)

 As always, I am not a doctor or medical profession.
 This is just information provided from my own personal experience.
 While some bloating is completely normal, if you have any reason for concern, consult your doctor immediately.
 Swelling can be a sign of pre-eclampsia.